linkfang/player/README.md

 # Player
 This app is developed using Cordova with elegant UI design and animations.

-The main features:
+### Main features:

 1. Play local music files.

-2. Pause, play next, play last, jump forward or backward using progress bar.
+2. Pause, play next, play last, volume up and down, and jump forward or backward using progress bar.
+3. Show or hide playing page